 In this intercomparison, two groups will be invited as follows:

 - Open invitation for anyone to participate: same process as in the 2021 intercomparison through PVPMC’s email list.

 - Software products by invitation only.
-Emails will be sent out by Sandia.
+Invitation emails were sent out on October 11.
 If your software entity did not receive an invitation, please reach out, we would love to have you on board.

 The analysis of Phase 1 and 2 (see Figure 1 for more details) for both groups will be summarized in a manuscript with best practices in PV performance modeling.